carrierlxk/COSNet/README.md

 ![](../master/framework.png)

 - - -
+:new:

+Our group co-attention achieves a further performance gain (81.1 mean J on DAVIS-16 dataset).

-The pre-trained model and testing code:
+The pre-trained model, testing and training code:

 ### Quick Start